Page Content

 $1,000 per student is paid to Mayo Clinic School of Health Sciences for clinical rotation tuition sharing.

-Northern Michigan University pays Mayo Clinic School of Health Sciences directly for clinical rotation tuition sharing.
-However, Texas Tech University students pay Mayo Clinic School of Health Sciences for clinical rotation tuition sharing before beginning the Molecular Genetics Technology Internship.
+Texas Tech University Health Sciences Center students pay Mayo Clinic School of Health Sciences for clinical rotation tuition sharing before beginning the Molecular Genetics Technology Internship.

-Tuition is paid directly to Northern Michigan University or Texas Tech University.
+Tuition is paid directly to Texas Tech University Health Sciences Center.

 Students are responsible for their own living accommodations and transportation.